saphanaacademy/sap-analytics-cloud-live-connections/README.md

 * [Maintain Standard HTTP Port Numbers with SAP HANA XS](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/latest/en-US/116cc3f3f3f645159ee138c3ba50a48b.html) - SAP HANA Administration Guide for SAP HANA Platform

 ### 2. Certify Public URL (XS) ###
-The public URL needs to signed by a certificate authority (CA).
+The public URL needs to be signed by a certificate authority (CA).
 Digital web server certificates are provided by companies like DigiCert and Symantec (random list).
 For corporate environments, this service is typically by the IT department (SAP colleagues, visit [Global PKI Certificate Management](https://sapcerts.wdf.global.corp.sap/WebEnrollment.aspx)).

 The public/private keys of the PSE (Personal Security Environment) of the HTTP Server (Web Dispatcher) are signed with host name only (CN=sid-hxe in case of HANA express).
 Recreate the SAPSSLS PSE with proper identification and with the CN corresponding to the public URL, e.g.
 ```